jepegit/cellpy/README.rst

 With conda::

-   conda install cellpy --channel conda-forge
+   conda install -c conda-forge cellpy

 Or if you prefer installing using pip::

-   pip install cellpy
+   python -m pip install cellpy

 Have a look at the documentation for more detailed installation procedures, especially with respect to "difficult" dependencies when installing with pip.